OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 ### Coordinates

 Measurement data that can be assigned to a coordinate system are given a defined name according to the following pattern: `coord.CN`.
-This type of data storage allows several entries to be recorded per measurement time.
+This type of data storage allows several entries to be recorded per measurement timestamp.
 Thus there are more entries in these datasets than in the data set `timestamp`.
 How many entries per timestamp belong to each other (as a group) is stored in another data set with the name `sampleindex`.
 The data set `sampleindex` is describes in chapter [\ref{sample-index} Sample index](#sample-index).

 | Element | Description |
 |--|------|